 HPV: If you suspect you may have contracted HPV, a colposcopy would likely be one of the tests ordered by your health provider to ascertain whether you are correct.

-Regardless of what symptoms you may be experiencing, you should always a contact your health provider to be safe because any conditions can be treated if caught early.
+Regardless of what symptoms you may be experiencing, you should always a contact your health provider to be safe; because they can treat any conditions if caught early.
 For more info visit our website.

 If you are thinking or already have an appointment scheduled, here are some things you should know for the before and after care:

-- Nothing should be inserted into the vaginal 48hrs before the procedure, this includes tampons, creams, etc. Sexual intercourse should also be avoided.
+- You should not insert anything into the vaginal 48hrs before the procedure, this includes tampons, creams, etc. Please avoid sexual intercourse too.

 - If your period starts before the procedure, you should call to reschedule as your health provider needs a clear view of your cervical walls for the test to be effective.

 - After the procedure, you should also avoid inserting objects into your vaginal for 5-7 days.
-Sexual intercourse should also be avoided especially if a biopsy was also conducted to reduce the risk of infection.
+You should avoid sexual intercourse; especially if a biopsy was also conducted to reduce the risk of infection.

-- Sanitary pads would be needed for a few days if you are experiencing brownish discharge.
+- Try the sanitary pads for a few days; if you are experiencing brownish discharge.